The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 17 Stages in the City

-Beyond the main stage, the FEQ offers 17 stages spread throughout the city: church squares, alleys, parking lots converted into venues, lively terraces.
-Music literally invades every neighborhood of Quebec City for 11 days.
-A boundless, open-air festival.
+Beyond the main stage, the FEQ offers 17 stages spread throughout the city: church squares, alleys, parking lots turned into venues, lively terraces.
+Music literally fills every neighborhood of Quebec for 11 days.
+A borderless, open-air festival.

 Stages17 in the city